ceph/ceph/doc/ops/manage/failures/radosgw.rst

  ...

-will dump information about current in-progress requests with the RADOS cluster, which allow one to identify if a request is blocked by a non-responsive backend cluster.
+will dump information about current in-progress requests with the RADOS cluster.
+This allows one to identify if any requests are blocked by a non-responsive ceph-osd.